JarryChou/qkd-net/USER-GUIDE.md

     The first three folders will be located at whichever directory you did `git clone` initially.

 2. You can find some useful log files in `qkd_logs`.
 The most useful one for me was `lsrp.log`.
 LSRP stands for Link-State Routing Protocol, which is described in the arXiv paper.
 Basically nodes are only aware of local links to adjacent nodes, so if you wish to send a file to a non-adjacent node, the LSRP involves each node broadcasting its adjacent links, allowing every node to reconstruct a 'map' of the network and deciding the shortest-path to route the key-relaying procedure.
 You can see if the LSRP protocol is carried out succesfully on your network by looking at `lsrp.log`.
-For example, on node B of my 4-node setup, it looks like
+For example, on node A of my 4-node setup, it looks like

     ```
     ========Nodes/Links========